phel-lang/clojure-test-suite/README.md

 ## Test notes

 - derive.cljc needs phel specific classes set up to test (`String` not existing)
-- `binding.cljc` contains interesting tests which are mostly disabled for now due to invalid syntax
-- `add_watch.cljc` has syntax error on one test, also there's `ref` test disabled (possible to support in phel?)

 ### Lacking features
-- boolean.cljc and other files have commented math literals currently commented (TODO)
 - decimal_qmark.cljc function is about BigDecimal, should it be "supported" or not?
 Could validate for float.

 ## Running